banach-space/llvm-tutor/README.md

 Delight](https://www.amazon.co.uk/Hackers-Delight-Henry-S-Warren/dp/0201914654))
 and are a great illustration of what and how LLVM passes can be used for.

-Similar transformation are possible at the source-code level.
+Similar transformations are possible at the source-code level.
 The relevant Clang plugins are available in [**clang-tutor**](https://github.com/banach-space/clang-tutor#obfuscator).